| Author: Kit Merker

-Call it what you will: Always On, Six Sigma, High Availability, or Five Nines.
-Management wants you to deliver a service as close to perfection as possible.
-Little do they know about the downsides of high availability.
-In a world where applications are delivered over public networks, the physics of only five minutes of downtime per year makes this an expensive long shot at best.
+Call it what you will: Always On, Six Sigma, high availability, or five 9s.
+Management wants you to deliver a service as close to perfection as possible—but there is a downside to high availability.
+In a world where applications are delivered over public networks, the physics of achieving the goal of just five minutes of downtime per year makes this an expensive long shot at best.

 What does it take to keep customers happy?

 Today, most people expect IT services to just work.
 We are happier when applications, websites, and services are always available than when “the website (or server or network) is down.”
 A corollary more to the point: Unavailable apps equals unhappy customers—customers can’t use a service that’s down.
 Even small glitches in an available service can be extremely problematic; what good is it if I can reach my bank’s app but check depositing won’t work?

 Rather than aiming for too much of a good thing, you should prioritize your services and choose carefully the level of availability each service needs.

 Availability is the very definition of competitive advantage in cloud computing.
 Some cloud providers even say the availability of their network is the most important facet of their services.
 Enterprise infrastructure teams make the same argument.
 That’s why you hear so many people throwing around the term “five 9s” these days.